agentbryce2025/calorie_counter_app/PROJECT_STATUS.md

 ## Next Steps

 ### Frontend
-1. **Test API Integration**: Thoroughly test the API integration with the backend
-   - Ensure data flows correctly between frontend and backend
-   - Add proper error handling for API failures

-2. **Enhanced Analytics**: Add more analytics features to the dashboard
+1. **Enhanced Analytics**: Add more analytics features to the dashboard
    - Create visualizations for nutritional breakdown
    - Add trends over time

-3. **Mobile Responsiveness**: Test and improve the responsive design
+2. **Mobile Responsiveness**: Test and improve the responsive design
    - Ensure all components work well on smaller screens

+3. **User Experience Improvements**:
+   - Add toasts or notifications for successful actions
+   - Improve loading states and transitions

 ### Backend
 1. **Testing**: Create unit and integration tests